 A student with a physical disability or chronic medical condition may be required to provide documentation to support a request for an accommodation or to help identify appropriate accommodations.
 The documentation must be a written report of an evaluation by an appropriate professional relating the current impact of the condition to the requested accommodations.
 Please include the following components:

-- Comprehensive description of the impact of the disability on learning and living in a postsecondary institution, including evidence of current impairment.
-Discuss the nature, frequency, and severity of the symptoms of the condition
+3. Comprehensive description of the impact of the disability on learning and living in a postsecondary institution, including evidence of current impairment.
+Discuss the nature, frequency and severity of the symptoms of the condition.

-- Treatment Plan: Discuss the current treatment plan that addresses recommended interventions.
-If the student is takinig medication, include information on possible side effects that might create an additional functional limitation
+4. Treatment Plan: Discuss the current treatment plan that addresses recommended interventions.
+If the student is taking medication, include information on possible side effects that might create an additional functional limitation.

-- Description of past and present accommodations, auxiliary aides, and supportive services that have been used by the student
+6. Description of past and present accommodations, auxiliary aides and supportive services that have been used by the student.

-- Specific recommendations regarding academic adjustments, auxiliary aides, and/or services including a rationale for each based on the student's functional limitations
+7. Specific recommendations regarding academic adjustments, auxiliary aids and/or services including a rationale for each based on the student's functional limitations.

 Documentation of Psychiatric/Psychological Disability

-To document a psychological disability, a student must submit a current report (no more than one year old) based on a comprehensive evaluation performed by an appropriate professional relating the current impact of the condition to the requested accommodations.
+To document a psychological disability please submit a current report (no more than one year old) based on a comprehensive evaluation performed by an appropriate professional relating the current impact of the condition to the requested accommodations.
 The evaluation must include the following information:

-- Evidence of Existing Impairment: Clear statement of the specific DSM IV diagnosis and level of severity; Assessment of Functioning; Date/age of onset of psychiatric disorder; date of last psychiatric evaluation; discussion of co-morbid conditions (if relevant)
+1. Evidence of Existing Impairment: Clear statement of the specific DSM V diagnosis and level of severity.
+Include Assessment of Functioning, Date/age of onset of psychiatric disorder, date of last psychiatric evaluation and discussion of co-morbid conditions (if relevant).

-- Description of the methods, criteria, and diagnostic tests used to make the diagnosis
+2. Description of the methods, criteria, and diagnostic tests used to make the diagnosis.

-- Specific recommendations regarding academic adjustments, auxiliary aids and/or services including a rationale for each based on the student's functional limitations.
-Please include a time period for which these accommodations are recommended
+6. Specific recommendations regarding academic adjustments, auxiliary aids and/or services including a rationale for each based on the student's functional limitations.
+Please include a time period for which these accommodations are recommended.